 Executive Summary

-Anaplan and Pigment are two of the most widely evaluated FP&A platforms in 2025–2026 — but they represent two different generations of planning technology.
+Anaplan and Pigment are two of the most widely evaluated FP&A platforms in 2025 — but they represent two different generations of planning technology.
 Anaplan is a proven enterprise planning platform with more than a decade of adoption across global organizations.
-Pigment is the fastest-growing modern FP&A platform, built with a cleaner architecture, faster modelling engine, and a user experience designed for modern finance teams.
+Pigment is the fastest-growing modern FP&A platform, built with a cleaner architecture, faster modeling engine, and a user experience designed for modern finance teams.

-This report compares the two tools across 14 dimensions: modelling, integrations, scalability, UX, implementation effort, AI, cost, and ideal customer fit.
+This report compares the two tools across modeling, integrations, scalability, UX, implementation effort, AI, cost, and ideal customer fit.
 The goal is to help FP&A leaders select the platform that best supports their planning maturity, data complexity, and internal resourcing.

 CFO Shortlist Verdict

-Choose Pigment if you want modern UX, rapid modelling, faster implementations, and high adoption across FP&A + business teams.
+Choose Pigment if you want modern UX, rapid modeling, faster implementations, and high adoption across FP&A + business teams.

 Choose Anaplan if you are a large enterprise with complex multi-departmental planning, existing Anaplan footprint, or the need for very large-scale, multi-model architectures.

-For 80% of mid-market and upper-mid-market finance teams evaluating planning tools in 2026, Pigment will be the faster, more intuitive, and more cost-effective choice.
+For 80% of mid-market and upper-mid-market finance teams evaluating planning tools, Pigment will be the faster, more intuitive, and more cost-effective choice.

 Vendor Overview